-Letter from 2020 Council Chair
+Letter from the 2021 Council Chair

-As the 2020 Chair of the Securities Industry/Regulatory Council on Continuing Education (“Council”), I would like to continue the tradition established by my predecessors and provide you with a review of the 2020 activities and accomplishments of the Council.
-As described in the following sections, the Council’s primary mission continues to be implementing improvements and modernization to the Securities Industry Continuing Education Program (“CE Program”) to better serve the industry’s continuing education (“CE”) needs.
-This year was particularly exciting in that regard as Council, working with industry regulators and the industry, making meaningful progress toward proposing CE Program modernization.
+As the 2021 Chair of the Securities Industry/Regulatory Council on Continuing Education (Council), I would like to continue the tradition established by my predecessors and provide you with a review of the 2021 activities and accomplishments of the Council.
+As described in the following sections, the Council’s primary mission continues to be implementing improvements and modernization to the Securities Industry Continuing Education Program (CE Program) to better serve the industry’s continuing education (CE) needs.
+This year was particularly exciting in that regard as the Council, working with industry regulators and the industry, made meaningful progress toward CE Program modernization.

 The Council has specific advisory and consultative responsibilities to the CE Program.
 These are:

-II. recommending updates to the Firm Element;
+III. recommending updates to the Firm Element;

-III. promoting effective implementation of meaningful CE to the securities industry;
+IV. promoting effective implementation of meaningful CE to the securities industry;

-V. maintaining the program on a revenue neutral basis subject to adequate financial reserves.
+VI. maintaining the program on a revenue neutral basis subject to adequate financial reserves.